osbornjd/acts-framework/README.md

 ## Build requirements

 The framework can be build in different configurations.
-The minimal setup requires the ACTS library with the MaterialPlugin (default configuration) and [ROOT >= 6.08](https://root.cern.ch/).
+The default setup requires a C++14 compatible compiler with OpenMP support, the ACTS library with Core and MaterialPlugin (default configuration), and [ROOT >= 6.08](https://root.cern.ch/).

-Additional code can be activated by defining one or more of the following options during the `cmake` configuration step:
+Additional code can be activated/deactivated by defining one or more of the following options

 *   USE_DD4HEP
 *   USE_GEANT4
-*   USE_OPENMP
+*   USE_OPENMP (on by default)
 *   USE_PYTHIA8

-Depending on the active options, additional ACTS plugins and external software must be available.
+during the configuration step, e.g. as `cmake -DUSE_DD4HEP=on ...`.
+Depending on the selected options, additional ACTS plugins and external software must be available.
 For details please see the `CMakeLists.txt` file.